moetunes/Nextwm/README.md

 ###Recent Changes
 --------------

-21/11/15

-  * Added man page.
-  * Right click the bar to run a command.
+2/10/17

+  * Windows can be stickied
+  * Can now set a minimum size for windows
+  * On start open windows will be found

 ###Status